fsabiu/RAG/README.md

 - `QueryOptimizerInterface`: Optimizes incoming queries
 - `ReRankerInterface`: Re-ranks retrieved documents for relevance
 - `StorageInterface`: Manages raw document storage and retrieval
-- `VectorStoreInterface`: Handles storage and querying of vector embeddings
+- `VectorStoreInterface` and `VectorStoreFactoryInterface` : Handle and create storage and querying of vector embeddings

 This architecture ensures a modular and extensible system, where each component can be independently developed, tested, and optimized.